Lif3line/talon_mtga/README.md

 # MTGA Talon

 Talon integration for Magic: The Gathering Arena (MTGA).
 Uses screen-based recognition to play cards and press buttons.
-Still requires some manual input for cards with targets and selecting blockers/attackers, but gets 80% of the way.
+Still requires some manual input for cards with targets and selecting blockers/attackers, but gets a good chunk of the way.

 Caveats:

 - Tuned on a 1440p screen, may need tweaking for other resolutions
-- Has some edge cases with unusual card boards
+- Has some edge cases with unusual card borders
 - Can struggle if you have many cards in hand
-- Still needs other interaction tools for blocks, individual attackers, and some uncommon interactions
+- Still needs other interaction tools for blocks, individual attackers, and generally uncommon interactions
+  - Pairs nicely with an eye-tracker for this

 Short video of usage: <https://youtu.be/hkBFbhc1mvg>